 1. Unlimited Device Time and Unlimited Users

 Dedicated devices provide the 24/7 timeslot for its users.
-When considering the costs versus available testing time, there is no better option that dedicated devices in terms of cost efficiency, accessibility and easiness of use.
-With dedicated devices – regardless of usage with any product deployment option – user only needs to select devices and testing on those can start in a blink.
+When considering the costs versus available testing time, there is no better option than dedicated devices in terms of cost efficiency, accessibility and easiness of use.
+With dedicated devices – regardless of usage with any product deployment option – the user only needs to select devices and testing on those can start in a blink.

 With dedicated devices administrator can configure priorities and users that can access these devices in fashionable, modern UI with few clicks.
-The unlimited device time and unlimited number of users (inside the organization) is a great platform for distributed teams and all maintaining will be taken care for – as a devices-as-a-service.
+The unlimited device time and the unlimited number of users (inside the organization) is a great platform for distributed teams and all maintaining will be taken care for – as a devices-as-a-service.